 - The function of the U.S. Board on Geographic Names (BGN) is to establish uniform names for geographic features (eg- communities, mountains, lakes, rivers, streams, etc).
 The BGN was created to address the problems caused by spelling and naming variations.
 BGN–accepted names are kept in a database called the Geographic Names Information System (GNIS), which is operated and maintained by the U.S. Geological Survey (USGS).

 A unique and permanent identifier has been assigned for each feature in the GNIS database.
 These names and identifiers are definitive.

 Rogersville has been given the GNIS Feature ID of '2407235'.
 Click here to see the GNIS Record for Rogersville.

 - Although there are regional variations, a town that is incorporated (such as Rogersville) is generally one with a charter from the State, defined boundaries and is governed by elected officials.
 By contrast, unincorporated communities usually exist by tradition, frequently with nebulous boundaries and without a recognized government.

 - A portmanteau is the forming of a linguistic combination or contraction by taking two (or more) words, their sound and the meaning of those words to create a new word.
-For example, spoon and fork becomes spork.
+For example, camera and recorder becomes camcorder.
 An explanation of Rogersville can be found under Toponymy (see below).